-Where ill-health does not apply, you can apply for early payment of your deferred pension at any time after age 55 (50 if you have a Protected Pension Age - see 'Definitions').
+You can apply for early payment of your deferred pension at any time after age 55 (50 if you have a Protected Pension Age - see Definitions).

 The pension remains in the scheme and any deferred pension in excess of Guaranteed Minimum Pension (GMP) if applicable will continue to increase each year, prior to retirement.
 This increase is based on either the Retail Price Index (RPI) or the Consumer Price Index (CPI) as follows: